some-natalie/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "wow such webpage very pretty"
 ---

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about ... probably not much, but this is cool!!!